hyunkyu-Park/66DaysOfData/README.md

   ㆍSolved one question of Basic Mathematics 2 from Baekjoon Online Judge (acmicpc.net), Korean-style 'Leetcode'.
   ㆍSummarize Complexities of Algorithm.
 Time Complexity and Space Complexity

+__Day 17__

+  ㆍWhile solving the problem related to prime number algorithms, I studied the Eratosthenes' sieve and uploaded on my github algorithm repository.
+  ㆍadvanced the base line codes.
+  ㆍHad a zoom-meeting with team members of 'Marvlus' company and AIQ study group for R&D.